 There is an inverse correlation between the number of years a woman spends in education and the number of children she has in her lifetime.
 According to the International Institute for Applied Systems Analysis, African women with no education have, on average, 5.4 children; women who have completed secondary school have 2.7 and those who have a college education have 2.2.
 However, a quarter of all girls do not attend secondary school and one in every five girls is married, or in union, before turning 18.
 In the least developed countries, that number increases to 40 per cent, with 12 per cent married before the age of 15.
 Child marriage is a violation of human rights and robs children of a bright future, yet it remains common practice in many parts of the world – to end child marriage by 2030, progress needs to be at least 12 times faster than it is now.

 More than 214 million women of reproductive age in developing countries who wish to avoid pregnancy are currently unable to because they are not using modern birth control.
-At Cairo’s International Conference on Population and Development (ICPD) in 1994, world leaders adopted a ground-breaking agreement calling for women’s reproductive health and rights to take centre stage in development efforts, but since then, the proportion of women using modern contraceptives has increased by only 6% to 58% today.
+At Cairo’s International Conference on Population and Development (ICPD) in 1994, world leaders adopted a ground-breaking agreement calling for women’s reproductive health and rights to take centre stage in development efforts, but since then, the proportion of women married or in union who use modern contraceptives has increased by only 6% to 58% today.
 Still almost half of all pregnancies are unintended and more than 800 women die every day from causes related to pregnancy or childbirth.

 Sexual and reproductive health and rights are a key component of women’s empowerment, however, as outlined in the UNFPA’s latest State of the World Population report, they "cannot be fully realized in the absence of greater gender equality."
 Cultural and religious attitudes that promote sexist norms and behaviours remain a major barrier to improving the uptake of modern family planning.
 Not a single country has yet achieved full gender equality and women continue to be disadvantaged in many other areas, including safety from violence and harassment, employment opportunities and compensation, and access to health care and leadership positions.